-Continuous sheet galvanizing is also a hot-dip process, but is only applied to steel sheet, strip, and wire.
-A coil-to-coil process, steel sheets from 0.010 to 1.70 inches (0.25 mm to 4.30 mm) thick and up to 72 inches (1,830 mm) wide is passed as a continuous ribbon through cleaning baths and molten zinc at speeds up to 600 feet per minute.
+Continuous sheet galvanizing is also a hot-dip process, but is only applied to steel sheets, strips, and wire.
+In a coil-to-coil process, steel sheets from 0.010 to 1.70 inches (0.25 mm to 4.30 mm) thick and up to 72 inches (1,830 mm) wide are passed as a continuous ribbon through cleaning baths and molten zinc at speeds up to 600 feet per minute.

 Preparing the steel for the continuous galvanized coating begins with cleaning in an alkaline liquid combined with brushing, rinsing, and drying.
 Then the steel passes into the heating or annealing furnace to soften it and impart the desired strength and formability.
 In this annealing furnace, the steel is maintained under a reducing gas atmosphere, composed of hydrogen and nitrogen, to remove any oxide that may be on the surface.
 Just as in the batch hot-dip process, the steel must be completely clean of oxides and contaminants for a successful coating.

 As the steel exits the furnace, it enters into a vacuum chamber, or snout, before entering the molten zinc bath to prevent any air from re-oxidizing the heated steel product.
 The steel is then sent around a submerged roll in the molten bath to create the bonded coating and removed in a vertical direction.
 As the product is withdrawn from the bath, precisely regulated, high-pressure air (air knife) is used to remove any excess zinc to create a closely controlled coating thickness.
 The steel is then allowed to cool and solidify before contacting another roll to avoid transferring or damaging the coating.

 Today, this continuous process is used to make seven different types of sheet products including: